loicsikidi/mdbook-sitemap-generator/README.md

 ```
 $ ls
 book  book.toml  src
-$ mdbook-sitemap-generator --domain docs.example.com --output book/sitemap.xml
+$ mdboo@k-sitemap-generator --domain docs.example.com --output book/sitemap.xml
 ```

 > [!TIP]
-> The utility will automatically detect the book's root directory by parsing `book.toml` and fallback to `src` if it find nothing.
+> The utility will automatically detect the book's root directory by parsing `book.toml` and fallback to `src` if it finds nothing.